get-me-power/dotvim/README.md

-# This repository is vim and neovim config file
+# This repository is vim config file

 ## update plugin's command